typelevel/doobie/modules/docs/src/main/tut/docs/05-Parameterized.md

 But how does the `set` constructor work?

-When reading a row or setting parameters in the high-level API, we require an instance of `Composite[A]` for the input or output type.
-It is not immediately obvious when using the `sql` interpolator, but the parameters (each of which require a `Meta` instance, to be discussed in a later chapter) are gathered into an `HList` and treated as a single composite parameter.
+When setting parameters in the high-level API, we require an instance of `Write[A]` for the input type.
+It is not immediately obvious when using the `sql` interpolator, but the parameters (each of which require a `Put` instance, to be discussed in a later chapter) are gathered into an `HList` and treated as a single writable parameter.

-`Composite` instances are derived automatically for column types (and options thereof) that have `Meta` instances, and for products of other composites (via `shapeless.ProductTypeclass`).
+`Write` instances are derived automatically for column types (and options thereof) that have `Put` instances, and for products of other writable types.
 We can summon their instances thus:

 ```tut
 Write[(String, Boolean)]
 Write[Country]
 ```

-The `set` constructor takes an argument of any type with a `Composite` instance and returns a program that sets the unrolled sequence of values starting at parameter index 1 by default.
+The `set` constructor takes an argument of any type with a `Write` instance and returns a program that sets the unrolled sequence of values starting at parameter index 1 by default.
 Some other variations are shown here.

 ```tut:silent
 // Set parameters as (String, Boolean) starting at index 1 (default)